fabiotreze/AzureArcBRTips/dashboards/readme.md

-# Dashboards do AzureArcDemo
+# AzureArcDemo Dashboards

-## Visão Geral
+## Overview

-Esta pasta contém dashboards utilizados para monitorar e visualizar dados relacionados às implementações do **Azure Arc**.
-Os dashboards fornecem uma interface gráfica para acompanhar métricas, logs e outros dados importantes.
+This folder contains dashboards used to monitor and visualize data related to **Azure Arc** deployments.
+The dashboards provide a graphical interface to track metrics, logs, and other important data.

-## Estrutura
+## Structure

-Os dashboards estão organizados em arquivos JSON que podem ser importados diretamente no portal do Azure ou em outras ferramentas de visualização compatíveis.
-Cada arquivo de dashboard contém a configuração necessária para criar visualizações específicas.
+The dashboards are organized into JSON files that can be imported directly into the Azure portal or other compatible visualization tools.
+Each dashboard file contains the necessary configuration to create specific visualizations.

-## Uso dos Dashboards
+## Using the Dashboards

-1. Navegue até o portal do Azure.
+1. Navigate to the Azure portal.
-2. Acesse a seção de dashboards.
+2. Access the dashboards section.
-3. Importe o arquivo JSON do dashboard desejado a partir desta pasta.
+3. Import the desired dashboard JSON file from this folder.
-4. Configure as fontes de dados conforme necessário para visualizar as métricas e logs.
+4. Configure the data sources as needed to view metrics and logs.

-## Atenção
+## Important Notes

-Lembre-se de que os dashboards são fornecidos como exemplos e podem precisar de ajustes para se adequarem ao seu ambiente específico.
-Certifique-se de revisar e personalizar os dashboards conforme necessário antes de utilizá-los em produção.
+Please note that the dashboards are provided as examples and may require adjustments to fit your specific environment.
+Be sure to review and customize the dashboards as needed before using them in production.

-Se precisar de mais alguma coisa ou tiver dúvidas, estou à disposição!
+If you need anything else or have any questions, feel free to reach out!